 ITU is an international organization within the United Nations system.
-As well as responsibility for Telecommunications matters, they are also responsible for global regulations for all radio uses• The ITU is based in Geneva, Switzerland.
+As well as responsibility for Telecommunications matters, they are also responsible for global regulations for all radio uses.
+The ITU is based in Geneva, Switzerland.

-6- Introduction to Radio Regulation
+6- Radio regulations

 Continental and Regional Regulators associations